 Advice to Grow By...Ask Us!

-For water conservation tips, check out our Drought Tips page, as well as a HOrT COCO Blog entry on Smart Controllers.
+Remember that water conservation continues to be vital to California's long-term health and resilience.
+Learn about water resources in California.
+Also check our Drought Tips, as well as read our HOrT COCO blog on Smart Controllers.
 Want a quick and easy fix?
 Many of us have areas of lawn that serve no particular purpose.
-Try sheet mulching unused turf to save water and improve your soil at the same time.
+Sheet mulch your lawn to save water, and improve your soil at the same time.

 # # #